Solving quasi-free and quadratic Lindblad master equations for open fermionic and bosonic systems: Liouvillians for bosonic systems and their Jordan normal form

+If the matrix $X_0$ in Prop.~\ref{prop:B-L-Jordan} has zero eigenvalues $\xi_k=0$, then applying the corresponding creation super-operators $d'_{k,1}$ to $|\vec{0}\kket_d$ and forming linear combinations yields further (Gaussian) steady states.
+Lastly, $\bbra\id|$ is the left vacuum for the creation super-operators, i.e., $\bbra\id|d'_{k,\ell}=0$ $\forall\ k,\ell$. \end{prop}

 Note that, for the Jordan normal form discussed in Prop.~\ref{prop:B-L-Jordan}, we only needed $\Gamma_\ss$ to be \emph{a} solution of the continuous Lyapunov equation \eqref{eq:B-Gss-free}.
-As discussed in the following, here, we require $\Gamma_\ss$ to be \emph{physical}, in the sense that its symplectic eigenvalues lie in the range $[\frac{1}{2},\infty)$.
+Here, we require $\Gamma_\ss$ to be \emph{physical}, in the sense that its symplectic eigenvalues lie in the range $[{1}/{2},\infty)$: For $-1/2<\nu_k<1/2$, the corresponding Gaussian operator \eqref{eq:B-GaussianState} would not be positive semidefinite and, for $\nu_k\leq 0$, it would not be a trace-class operator.